Fallenbagel/jellyseerr/docs/getting-started/installation.md

 **WSL2 will need to be installed to prevent DB corruption!** Please see the [Docker Desktop WSL 2 backend documentation](https://docs.docker.com/docker-for-windows/wsl/) for instructions on how to enable WSL2.
 The commands below will only work with WSL2 installed!
 {% endhint %}

-First, create a volume to store the configuration data for Overseerr using using either the Docker CLI:
+First, create a volume to store the configuration data for Jellyseerr using using either the Docker CLI:

 ```bash
 docker volume create overseerr-data